Knicks snap 8-game skid with 119-112 win over Lakers

 Emmanuel Mudiay had 15 points and seven rebounds for the Knicks, who blew an early 17-point lead before rallying from a six-point deficit in the fourth quarter.
 Enes Kanter scored eight of his 16 points down the stretch as the Knicks pulled away, ending their first win since Dec.
 14 on an 11-3 run.

-The Lakers dropped to 1-4 without LeBron James, who is sidelined with a left groin strain.
+The Lakers dropped to 1-4 without James, who is sidelined for at least another week with a left groin strain.
 Los Angeles also played without second-leading scorer Kyle Kuzma, who has a bruised back.

 New York capitalized on the Lakers’ injuries to earn just its second win in 15 games.

 The Knicks took the lead for good on Kevin Knox’s free throws with 3:45 left, and Kanter came up with two big baskets in the final minute.
-Seven players scored in double figures for New York, including 10 points in the fourth quarter from Mario Hezonja, who hadn’t played significant minutes in 2 ½ weeks.
+Seven players scored in double figures for New York, including 10 points in the fourth quarter from Mario Hezonja, who also had barely played since mid-December.

 Brandon Ingram scored 21 points and Kentavious Caldwell-Pope had 19 for the Lakers, who forced only two turnovers in the second half and struggled for consistent offense.

-The Knicks rolled early, scoring 39 points in the first quarter and jumping to a 17-point lead early in the second with Hardaway’s offense and strong defense.
-The Lakers are struggling for offensive cohesiveness without James, as might be expected, but Caldwell-Pope and Lonzo Ball hit three 3-pointers apiece in the first half to keep it close.
+The Knicks rolled early, scoring 39 points in the first quarter and jumping to a healthy lead early in the second with Hardaway’s offense and strong defense.
+The Lakers frequently look lost on offense without James, as might be expected, but Caldwell-Pope and Lonzo Ball hit three 3-pointers apiece in the first half to keep it close.

 Knicks: At Trail Blazers on Monday.